A contemplative study of the two great texts of Classical Yoga — the Yoga Sutra and the Bhagavad Gita — with philosopher and teacher Matthew Krepps.

 Yes — the opening lesson of the Bhagavad Gita is available free.
 Access it here →

 Yes — the bundle of both courses is available for $289, saving $16 versus purchasing separately.
-Bundle enrollment is coming soon.
 Practitioner's Circle members receive an additional 10% off.

 Start with the free opening lesson of the Bhagavad Gita — or enroll in either course and begin your first week of study today.